-The applicant's request is consistent with the proposed Future Land Use.
+The applicant's request of RR-1 zoning can be considered consistent with the existing RES 1 Future Land Use.

 The Board should evaluate the compatibility of this application within the context of Administrative Policies 2 - 8 of the Future Land Use Element.